simras/scripts_histone_marks/README.md

     mk_feature_profile_ex.py

-Then these profiles are binned
+First appropriate data sets are produced

     mk_binned_metagene_ex_shortlist_50.sh

-Then the following script calculates averages across bins
+This script does the binning and calculations

     binnned_profile.py

-### Script to plot a metagene profile of a single dataset for different datesets selected by rate of transcription
+### Plotting a metagene profile of a single dataset for different datesets selected by rate of transcription
-To explore how ChIP-se occupancy changes with rate of transcription (measured by pNET-seq).
+To explore how ChIP-seq occupancy changes with rate of transcription (measured by pNET-seq) scripts have been developed to plot ChIP-seq occupancy on metagenes

-    print_profile_ex_50pct.R

 ### Plotting many metagene profiles in one plot
+In one visualization genes are divided by transcrion rate in 10th, 20th,... quantiles, the an occupancy line is plotted for each group across the metagene.

     plot_histone_marks.R

+### Plotting many metagene profiles in one plot
+First an intermediate data format is created to easy processing of the big dataset.
+Then the data sets are loaded z-score normalized and this script will plot data on genes with rate of transcription not in the lower and higher 25th quantiles.

+    print_profile_ex_50pct.R

 ## 4. Analysis of pNET-seq and estimation of rate of transcription
 Commandline for merging pNET-seq dataset can be found in